mrbooshehri/my_devops-journey/docker/README.md

 ## Docker Swarm

-A swarm consists of multiple docker host which run in swarm mode and act as manager and workder.
+A swarm consists of multiple docker host which run in swarm mode and act as manager and worker.
 A given host can be a manager, a worker, or perform both roles.
 When you create a service, you define its optimal state.
 Docker swarm works to maintain that desire state.

-**Note:** A comination of workers and **master(s)** form a cluster
+**Note:** A commination of workers and **master(s)** form a cluster

 **Note:** Master gets a desired state and perform it as current/actual state on worker nodes, then it monitors all workers to be sure your desired state is working.
-The proccess of monitoring of workers call **watch loop**
+The process of monitoring of workers call **watch loop**

 **Note:** swarm doesn't have auto scaling and you should do it by other